harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/tanzu/tanzu-app-services-quickstart.md

     7. Select **Apply Changes**.
 4. Select the **App Resize** step to define **Step Parameters**.
     1. **Name** - Edit the deployment step name.
-    2. **Timeout** - Set how long you want the Harness delegate to wait for the TAS cloud to respond to API requests before timeout.
+    2. **Timeout** - Set how long you want the Harness Delegate to wait for the TAS cloud to respond to API requests before timeout.
     3. **Ignore instance count in Manifest** - Select this option to override the instance count defined in the `manifest.yaml` file with the values specified in the **App Resize** step.
     4. **Total Instances** - Set the number or percentage of running instances you want to keep.
     5. **Desired Instances - Old Version** - Set the number or percentage of instances for the previous version of the application you want to keep.
 If this field is left empty, the desired instance count will be the difference between the maximum possible instance count (from the manifest or match running instances count) and the number of new application instances.
     6. Select **Apply Changes**.
 5. Select the **Swap Routes** step to define **Step Parameters**.
     1. **Name** - Edit the deployment step name.
-    2. **Timeout** - Set how long you want the Harness delegate to wait for the TAS cloud to respond to API requests before timeout.
+    2. **Timeout** - Set how long you want the Harness Delegate to wait for the TAS cloud to respond to API requests before timeout.
     3. **Downsize Old Application** - Select this option to down size older applications.
     4. Select **Apply Changes**.
 6. Add a **Tanzu Command** step to your stage if you want to execute custom Tanzu commands in this step.
-    1. **Timeout** - Set how long you want the Harness delegate to wait for the TAS cloud to respond to API requests before timeout.
+    1. **Timeout** - Set how long you want the Harness Delegate to wait for the TAS cloud to respond to API requests before timeout.
     2. **Script** - Select one of the following options.
         - **File Store** - Select this option to choose a script from **Project**, **Organization**, or **Account**.
         - **Inline** - Select this option to enter a script inline.